jbremer/cuckoo-salt/README.md

 - Turn into a proper salt formula
 - Add a mongo deploy state?
 - Add an ELK cluster deploy state?

+## Reverse port tunneling & temporary Salt Master

+In case one doesn't want to expose the SaltStack master to the internet the entire time it is possible to use reverse tunneling in your setup.
+In such a setup we'll assume three different types of machines: master, proxy, minion.

+On the master machine:
+* Setup salt-master and disable the service.

+On the minion machine:
+* Setup salt-minion and point it to your proxy.

+On the proxy machine:
+* Enable GatewayPorts for your user, https://askubuntu.com/questions/50064/reverse-port-tunnelling.

+Now each time you'll want to push commands from the Master to a Minion, it is required to go through the following steps:
+* On the master, `ssh -R 4505:localhost:4505 -R 4506:localhost:4506 proxy`.
+* On the master, run `salt-master -l debug` as a foreground process.